-4) Switching the display between temperature and time.
+4) Checking the current step and display the time

 This is done by pressing the Time Key ("6)") once.
-When "8)" is on (lit) and "7)" is flashing at the same time, LED is in timer mode and shows the actual time passed since the controller was last powered on.
-When "8)" is off (not lit), LED is in temperature mode and shows the current sensor temperature.
+The display will show T0X for one second before it displays the time it has been on. e. g., it will display t03 for a second, if the controller is in step 3 of cooking.
+When "8)" is on (lit) and "7)" is flashing at the same time, LED is in timer mode and shows the actual time passed since the controller was last powered up.
+Please note that this is the total time, not the time that has passed in the current step.
+Press Time key again will switch the display to the current temperature.
+Both "7)" and "8)" will be off.